 For Itchy Skin Irritation: Basil

-Basil can be applied to help relieve itchiness from a bug bite or other irritant.
+Basil can be applied to help relieve itchiness from a bug bite or other irritants.
 It also has aromatherapy uses and can help rejuvenate your mind and body.
 To feel its effects, whether you want to feel more awake or just more comfortable, follow these simple instructions:

 - boil 2 cups of water with a half of an ounce of dried basil leaves

 - let mixture cool

 - apply a washcloth or cotton ball to itchy skin or splash on the face for an aromatherapy rejuvenation.

 Not only can we use basil at home, but many companies also use it in perfumes, shampoos, soaps, and dental products.
 In Mexico, they believe that basil has a magical quality that causes people to keep their lover's eye off others.

 Herbal Pain Relief with Mint

-To relieve the pain from a bug bite or a bee sting you can apply boiled mint water to your skin to help relieve the pain.
+To relieve the pain from a bug bite or a bee sting, you can apply boiled mint water to your skin to help ease the pain.
 This same mixture can lighten dark areas on your face, such as redness or darkness around the eyes.
 To make mint water, follow these instructions:

 - Boil 2 cups of whatever with an ounce of dried mint leaves

 - Let mixture cool

 - Use washcloth or cotton ball to apply to a bee sting or dark areas on the face.

 Sucking on peppermint is excellent for stopping indigestion; in fact, that is why they often give mints at restaurants.
 Fun fact, the United States produces seventy percent of the world's spearmint and peppermint.

 Sore Muscles Treatment: Cayenne Pepper

 Cayenne pepper is a natural treatment for sore muscles.
 You can take your favorite lotion and add cayenne pepper to it.
 When you apply to your aching muscles, you will begin to feel relief.
-Or you can mix it with your favorite lip balm to plump up your lips.
-Although this spice should not be used if you are pregnant or nursing, as it is an irritant that could negatively affect a young child.
+Or you can mix it with your favorite lip balm to plump up your lips, although this spice is harmful if you are pregnant or nursing since it is an irritant that could negatively affect a young child.